 Keytruda is a monoclonal antibody know as a checkpoint inhibitor that helps to restore the body’s immune system in fighting cancer.
 It creates its anti-cancer effects by blocking a specific protein used by cancer cells called PD-L1, to escape an attack by the immune system.
 Once PD-L1 is blocked, cells of the immune system are able to identify cancer cells as a threat and initiate an attack to destroy the cancer.
 Keytruda is approved for the treatment of several types of cancer.

-The current study evaluated 98 patients with recurrent or metastatic cervical cancer in study called Keynote-158.
+An initial study, Keynote-158 evaluated 98 patients with recurrent or metastatic cervical cancer.
 Patients were treated with Keytruda intravenously at a dose of 200 mg every three weeks until unacceptable toxicity or documented disease progression.
-Among the 98 patients in treated 77 (79%) had tumors that expressed PD-L1 and received at least one line of chemotherapy in the metastatic setting.
+Among the 98 patients treated 79 had tumors that expressed PD-L1 and received at least one line of chemotherapy in the metastatic setting.
 PD-L1 status was determined using the an FDA approved assay.

 For the 77 patients whose tumors expressed PD-L1 the overall response rate was 14.3 percent with a complete response rate of 2.6 percent and partial response rate of 11.7 percent.
 Among the 11 responding patients, the median duration of response has not yet been reached (range, 4.1 to 18.6+ months) and 91 percent experienced a duration of response of six months or longer.
 No responses were observed in patients whose tumors did not have PD-L1 expression.

 Keytruda® Plus Platinum-Based Chemotherapy Significantly Improves Survival Compared to Platinum-Based Chemotherapy